Bensonmoses/Bensonmoses/README.md

-###  Benson Moses Palaparthi
-#### Data Science / Data Analyst / Business Analyst / Machine Learning Engineer
+## Profile Summary
 I'm a recent Computer Science Master's graduate with a focus on machine learning and data analytics.
 Skilled in data analysis and deep learning, I have hands-on experience from projects and internships, including one with BCG Data Science Job Simulation on Forage.
-Actively seeking roles in data science for my problem-solving abilities and adaptability
+Actively seeking roles in data science for my problem-solving abilities and adaptability.

 ### Skills
 • **Programming Languages**: SQL, Python (Pandas, NumPy, Scikit-Learn, PySpark MLlib)